dotnet/docs-aspire/docs/get-started/build-your-first-aspire-app.md

 Finally, the app is built and run.
 The <xref:Aspire.Hosting.DistributedApplication.Run?displayProperty=nameWithType> method is provided by the .NET Aspire SDK, and is responsible for starting the app and all of its dependencies.
 For more information, see [.NET Aspire orchestration overview](../fundamentals/app-host-overview.md).

 > [!TIP]
-> The call to `AddRedis` creates a local Redis server for the app to use.
-If you'd rather simply point to an existing Redis server,
+> The call to `AddRedis` creates a local Redis container for the app to use.
+If you'd rather simply point to an existing Redis instance, you can use the `AddConnectionString` method to reference an existing connection string.
+For more information, see [Reference existing resources](../fundamentals/app-host-overview.md#reference-existing-resources).

 ### .NET Aspire service defaults project